PMR446: Range

 Range may be many kilometres, for example between hilltops, or only a few hundred metres, if for example a hill or large metal object is in the transmission path between radios.
-The best known long-distance record is 333 mi (535.8 km) from Blyth in the United Kingdom to Almere, Netherlands.
+The best known long-distance record is 333 mi (536 km) from Blyth in the United Kingdom to Almere, Netherlands.
 This was the result of enhanced propagation conditions, not a line-of-sight signal.

 Use worldwide

+PMR446-compliant equipment may be used anywhere throughout Europe, Malaysia, and Singapore.